-- We are now ready to actually extract the images of the particles from the micrographs and save them into particle stack files. - A stack file is the common name for a single image file containing many images of the same size, and derives from the fact that in 'MRC format', sets of 2-D images are stored as a single large 3-D image.
-In other formats it is possible to have sets of 3-D images in a single file, and each 2-D or 3-D image in the file can have its own header information (not possible in MRC files).

-- Particles \rightarrow Generate Output e2boxer - Press the Browse button and select all of the micrographs.
+- We are now ready to actually extract the images of the particles from the micrographs and save them into particle stack files. - ➤ You may have heard the term "stack file".
+This name derives from the fact that in 'MRC format', sets of 2-D images are stored as a single large 3-D image by "stacking" them.
+However, basically all file formats other than MRC support sets of individual 2-D images in a single file, and each 2-D or 3-D image in the file can have its own header information (not possible in MRC files).
+EMAN2 uses the interdisciplinary HDF format natively, but also supports virtually all other formats used in TEM and a few other fields. - Particles \rightarrow Generate Output e2boxer - Press the Browse button and select all of the micrographs.
 Note that the Stored Boxes column should now display the number of selected particles in each image (typically 100-300).
 If it doesn't then something went wrong with step 8, and you should try again or seek assistance.
 Note that a .box file was not provided for one of the images, so you could practice boxing by hand if you like. - You should have write_ptcls as the only checkbox selected, box_size = 140, norm = normalize.edgemean, and format = hdf.
 Then press Launch. - ➡ It is critical for accurate CTF correction that the box size be substantially larger than the particle, ideally almost 2x.
 That is, if a box that just barely contains your particle has a size of 128, you should use a final box size in the 192-256 range.
 This is larger than typically used in EMAN1, but there is a good reason for it, as you will see later.
 See: http://blake.bcm.edu/emanwiki/EMAN2/BoxSize for information on 'good' sizes to use to optimize processing speed.
-Since we are just practicing here, it doesn't matter much, but if this were your own data, picking an appropriate box size at this stage is critical ! - ➡ On Linux machines, you can open the Task Manager(□), and it will let you monitor running jobs to see when they have completed.
-In 2.1alpha1, it isn't fully functional on the other platforms, but you can try it... - This process should take only a minute.
+Picking an appropriate box size at this stage is critical ! - ➡ On Linux/Mac, you can open the Task Manager(□), and it will let you monitor running jobs to see when they have completed.

+- This process should take only a minute.
 You can use the browser to look in the 'particles' directory while it's running or after it's complete to monitor progress if the Task manager doesn't work. - ➡ When working on your own data, if you have already selected your particles using another program, or prefer to use a different program, it is much preferable to import particle coordinates rather than simply import particles using Particles → Particle Import.
 This will preserve the particle location in the header of each particle, which could potentially be useful down the road.